endemic/arcadia/README.md

 ```
 Game
   |
-  -> Scene
+  -> View
   |
-  	   -> Layer
+  -> View
   |
+  -> View
+  	   |
+  	   -> Canvas
+  	        |
   	        -> Shape (or other GameObjects)
 ```

-A Arcadia game is mainly made up of _Scenes_ and _Shapes_.
+A Arcadia game is mainly made up of _Views_ and _Shapes_.
 A scene is an encapsulated part of a game, such as a title, difficulty select, or actual gameplay.
 A shape is a game object, such as the player, enemies, or projectiles.
-To create a game, subclass the _Scene_ object to create your own scenes.
+To create a game, subclass the _View_ object to create your own views.
 Look in the /example directory for ideas.

 ### Arcadia.Game